Tensaiyez/PopularMovieStage2/README.md

 # PopularMovieStage2
-This app allows user to go through the highest rated and most popular movies.
+This app allows users to go through the highest rated and most popular movies.
 Retrofit+LiveData+Room+MVVM